 - Nonadmitted Assets - Certain assets, including certain health care receivables, are considered nonadmitted assets under the NAIC SAP and are excluded from the statutory basis statements of admitted assets, liabilities, and capital and surplus and charged directly to unassigned surplus.
-Under GAAP, such assets are included in the balance sheet. - Restricted Cash Reserves - The Company held regulatory deposits in the amount of \$3,466,377 and \$3,513,642 as of December 31, 2019 and 2018, respectively, in compliance with the state requirements for qualification purposes as a domestic insurer and for a Medicaid provider performance bond requirement.
+Under GAAP, such assets are included in the balance sheet. - Restricted Cash Reserves - The Company held regulatory deposits in the amount of \$3,418,310 and \$3,466,377 as of December 31, 2020 and 2019, respectively, in compliance with the state requirements for qualification purposes as a domestic insurer and for a Medicaid provider performance bond requirement.
 These restricted cash reserves consist principally of government obligations and are stated at book/adjusted carrying value, which approximates fair value.
 These restricted deposits are included in bonds in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 Interest earned on these deposits accrues to the Company. - Minimum Capital and Surplus - Under the laws of the State of Ohio, the ODI requires the Company to maintain a minimum capital and surplus equal to \$1,700,000, and shall maintain total admitted assets equal to at least 110% of the liabilities of the Company.
-The minimum capital and surplus requirement is \$1,700,000 for December 31, 2019 and 2018.
-The Company has \$355,907,885 and \$362,777,071 in total statutory basis capital and surplus as of December 31, 2019 and 2018, respectively, which is in compliance with the required amount.
+The minimum capital and surplus requirement is \$1,700,000 for December 31, 2020 and 2019, respectively.
+The Company has \$386,026,755 and \$355,907,885 in total statutory basis capital and surplus as of December 31, 2020 and 2019, respectively, which is in compliance with the required amount.